 Mark Hayward teaches in the Department of Communication Studies at York University.
 He is also the Associate Dean Academic in the Faculty of Graduate Studies.
 His research interests include media history, the philosophy of technology and social theory.

 He is the author of Identity and Industry: Making Media Multicultural in Canada (MQUP 2019).
-He has published essays in such journals as Cultural Studies, SubStance, Modern Italy and New Formations.
+He has published essays in such journals as Cultural Studies, SubStance, Canadian Journal of Communication and New Formations.
 He is the co-editor (with Josh Hanan) of Communication and the Economy (Peter Lang, 2013).